JimBledsoe/Learning-computer-science/content/class-v-object/README.md

 ## Summary Thoughts on Objects and Classes

 I hope you now have a pretty clear understanding of what the difference between a class and an object is.
-If you embrace classes and use them to organize your code, you will be able to reuse much of your code and reduce your effort of development.
+Next week we will amplify the power of classes by introducing *inheritance* and show how to build classes that can combine other classes to represent more complex ideas.
+Perhaps we will create a hiker class that will need this backpack class to take a trip across the forest.

 If you would like to run this code for yourself, try it out on [repl.it](https://repl.it/@JimBledsoe/Learning-computer-science) or just browse it on [GitHub](https://github.com/JimBledsoe/Learning-computer-science).